Flane-K/VaR/README.md

 - **"GARCH model failed"**: Requires minimum 100 observations
 - **"Symbol not found"**: Verify ticker format (add -USD for crypto)
 - **"Weights don't sum to 1"**: Portfolio weights automatically normalized
+- **"No options data"**: Check if options are available for the underlying symbol

+### Options-Specific Issues
+- **"Options chain not found"**: Symbol may not have listed options
+- **"Implied volatility error"**: Market price may be stale or invalid
+- **"Greeks calculation failed"**: Check option parameters for validity

 ### Performance Optimization
 - **Reduce simulations**: Use fewer Monte Carlo iterations for speed